-As outlined in Chapter 1.1.0 Management of Veterinary Laboratories, it is a standard for Member Countries having such facilities that they be managed within the context of a formally stated animal health policy that indicates clearly the purposes for which laboratory services are required.
+As outlined in Chapter 1.1.1 Management of Veterinary Laboratories, it is a standard for Member Countries having such facilities that they be managed within the context of a formally stated animal health policy that indicates clearly the purposes for which laboratory services are required.
 This animal health policy typically includes specific mention of the disease agents for which a diagnostic or research capability is required and allows for the subsequent design and development of a laboratory capability that is fit for purpose.
-The design of the laboratory capability will guide decisions regarding the use or avoidance of particular direct and indirect laboratory test methods that may involve the handling, propagation, and storage of particular infectious agents or toxins in the laboratory.
+The design of the laboratory test methods that may involve the handling, propagation, and storage of particular infectious agents or toxins in the laboratory.
 This process should be expected to result in a list of the biological materials, including each specific infectious agent that will be held by the laboratory.